wavesplatform/docs.wavesplatform/docs/en/waves-node/extensions/blockchain-updates.md

 **Blockchain Updates** is a [node extension](/en/waves-node/extensions/) that sends blockchain updates via [gRPC](https://en.wikipedia.org/wiki/GRPC).

->This article is intended for **Blockchain Updates** version **1.2.20** or higher.
+>This article is intended for **Blockchain Updates** version **1.2.20** or later.
 Please note that this Blockchain Updates extension version is incompatible with the previous versions (consumers working with previous extension versions will not be able to connect to this version).
 See [Upgrading from Previous Versions](#upgrading-from-previous-version) below.

 Blockchain Updates enables tracking changes made by each transaction and block: